armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-service-v-1-0-26.md

 ---

 ###Changes:
- is sent now on each ping request of the keepalive routine.
+Agent identifier is sent now on each ping request of the keepalive routine.